 Maintain a healthy weight.
 Obesity and being overweight are major risk factors for a host of diseases, including heart disease and diabetes.
 Exercise and a healthy diet can help, but some people might want to work with a doctor or a dietitian to help them get to a healthy weight.

 Exercise regularly.
 Studies show that regular exercise can prevent heart disease, slow down the progression of heart disease, lower blood pressure, and improve cholesterol levels.

 Eat right.
 You are what you eat.
-Try to eat less saturated fat and increase your intake of omega-3 fats such as those found in salmon.
+Try to eat less trans fat and increase your intake of omega-3 fats such as those found in salmon.
 Try to eat more fruits and vegetables.

 Reduce stress.
 Practice a relaxation technique such as yoga or meditation, and take time out every day for a few quiet minutes to unwind and appreciate life.